 OneSearch and the Catalog of U.S. Government Publications (CGP) are databases that contain records for government publications in all forms and formats, including microforms.
 The complete record is used to determine where each document title will be found.
 All documents are filed or shelved according to the "SuDocs" classification system, which puts materials in order by the publishing agency.
 (Government publications are filed at the beginning of the microfiche collection.)

 Historical documents, primarily congressional materials, have been purchased as sets, with a separate index for each collection.

 Selected microform collections by subject

-Indexes to the following collections are available at the government publications & current periodicals service desk on the third floor of Brooks Library.
+Indexes to the following collections are available in the microforms room on the third floor of Brooks Library.

 - Microbook Library of English Literature (Microfiche MH-4) provides the text of English literary works from their beginnings (Beowulf) to the early 20th century.